michaelneale/goose-perception/README.md

-# Goose Voice
+# Goose Perception

 <img src="goose.png" alt="Goose Logo" width="150" align="right"/>

+Always watching, and listening and perceiving.

+This makes use of many goose powered agents to observe you as you go about your day, learn about your work, projects and more so it can suggest improvements and take actions.

-A real-time audio agent activation tool using local transcription models, with custom wake word detection model and conversation capture.
+It also includes a real-time audio agent activation tool using local transcription models, with custom wake word detection model and conversation capture.

 ## Setup

 Prerequisites:
 - `just` command runner

 The application will:
 1. Create a virtual environment with Python 3.12
 2. Install all required dependencies
 3. Download models when first needed
-4. Train the wake classifier on first run
+4. Train the classifiers on first run

 > **Note:** The application sets `TOKENIZERS_PARALLELISM=false` to avoid warnings from the Hugging Face tokenizers library.
 If you run into any issues with tokenizers, you can manually set this environment variable: `export TOKENIZERS_PARALLELISM=false`